Semyon Budyonny: Personal life

 Budyonny's first wife was an illiterate Cossack whose forename and patronymic were Nadezhda Ivanovna.
 They were married in 1903, immediately before he joined the army.
 He did not see her for seven years.
 After the Bolshevik revolution, she travelled with the Red Cavalry, organising food and medical supplies.
-In 1920-23, the couple lived with the Voroshilovs in Yekaterinoslav.
+In 1920–23, the couple lived with the Voroshilovs in Yekaterinoslav.
 They moved to Moscow in 1923.

 In 1924, Nadezhda Ivanovna was killed by a gunshot.
 Her death led to numerous stories.
-Mikhail Soloviev, a Soviet army officer who settled in the west after being captured early in the German-Soviet War, alleged that Budyonny killed his wife after she had confronted him over his infidelity.
+Mikhail Soloviev, a Soviet army officer who settled in the west after being captured early in the German–Soviet War, alleged that Budyonny killed his wife after she had confronted him over his infidelity.
 Budyonny told his daughter by a subsequent marriage that she shot herself, possibly unintentionally, when their marriage was failing.

 In 1925, he married a singer, Olga Stefanovna Mikhailova, who was around half his age, the daughter of a railway worker from Kursk.
 After their marriage, she entered the Moscow Conservatory, graduating in 1930, then joined the Bolshoi Theatre.
 According to the Croatian communist, Ante Ciliga, members of the Communist Youth (Komsomol) were so shocked to see him with his new bride at a public banquet, kissing her hands, that they threatened to create a scandal which the party authorities "had to use a very heavy hand to stifle".
-Olga was arrested in 1937, after a few escapades including with foreigners, was charged with espionage, and was sentenced to 8 years in a remote penal camp.
-She was eventually released after 19 years in prison.
 Budyonny divorced her before September 1937.

 Next, Budyonny married Olga's cousin, Maria Vasilevna, a student 33 years his junior, who cooked for him after Olga's arrest.
 This marriage lasted until his death.
 They had two sons, Sergei, born 1938, and Mikhail, born 1944, and a daughter, Nina, born 1939.